 - TERN-501 is a Thyroid Hormone Receptor beta, or THR-b, agonist with high metabolic stability, enhanced liver distribution and greater selectivity for THR-b compared to other THR-b agonists in development.
 Agonism of THR-b increases fatty acid metabolism via mitochondrial oxidation and affects cholesterol synthesis and metabolism.
 As a result, THR-b stimulation has the ability to reduce hepatic steatosis and improve serum lipid parameters including LDL cholesterol and triglycerides.
 In vivo NASH studies in a rodent model have demonstrated that low-doses of TERN-501 achieved complete resolution of steatosis and reductions in serum lipids, hepatic inflammation and fibrosis.
-TERN-501 has high liver distribution and is 23-fold more selective for THR-b than for THR-a activation, thereby minimizing the risk of cardiotoxicity and other off-target effects associated with non-selective THR stimulation.
+TERN-501 has high liver distribution and is 23-fold more selective for THR-b than for THR-α activation, thereby minimizing the risk of cardiotoxicity and other off-target effects associated with non-selective THR stimulation.
 Finally, TERN-501 has been designed to be metabolically stable and is therefore expected to have little pharmacokinetic variability and a low clinical dose, making it an attractive candidate for use in fixed-dose combinations for NASH treatment.
-In January 2021, the FDA cleared our investigational new drug application, or IND, for TERN-501.
 We intend to start our Phase 1 first-in-human trial of TERN-501 in the first half of 2021 and expect top-line data in the second half of 2021. - GLP-1R is our small-molecule Glucagon-Like Peptide-1 Receptor agonist program that is intended to address metabolic processes involved in the pathogenesis of NASH.
 Our GLP-1R program has identified several potentially suitable small-molecule scaffolds.
 We plan to further optimize these series of compounds and identify structures that are suitable for orally administered combination with other NASH drug candidates within our pipeline.
 We are currently advancing this program through lead optimization and anticipate announcing a development candidate in the second half of 2021.